-This program, co-sponsored by the Office of Research and Economic Development, through the University of Tennessee Graduate School, assists NIH-funded graduate students and postdoctoral researchers with the implementation of IDPs.
+This program, co-sponsored by the Office of Research and Engagement, through the University of Tennessee Graduate School, assists NIH-funded graduate students and postdoctoral researchers with the implementation of IDPs.
 An IDP consists of a self-assessment of skills, interests, and values that guides the development of short- and long-term plans to achieve career goals.

-The UTK IDP program consists of training and workshop opportunities from both the Office of Research and Economic Development and the Office of Graduate Training and Mentorship as well as additional guidance information about IDP development and utility.
+The UTK IDP program consists of training and workshop opportunities from both the Office of Research and Engagement and the Office of Graduate Training and Mentorship as well as additional guidance information about IDP development and utility.
 These services are designed to help you develop your IDP and assist you in identifying your career goals.

 Developing Your IDP